The Dwarika’s Hotel

-My room and other rooms that I saw had large, old, Nepalese style, wooden doors with a latch and padlock system.
-The inside of the room was huge with a large living/bed area, and very spacious bathroom and separate "dressing" room.
-The bathrooms are cavernous as well with separate shower and toilet rooms and ample, good quality towels, mats, flannels etc. and all matching in décor and design.
+Sleep Our room and other rooms that I saw had large, old, Nepalese style, wooden doors with a latch and padlock system.
+The inside of the room is huge with a large living/bed area, and very spacious bathroom and separate "dressing" room.
+The bathrooms are cavernous as well with separate shower and toilet rooms and ample, good quality towels, mats, flannels etc. all matching in décor and design.

-The room was fully air-conditioned and consisted of a very comfortable king size bed with a bed bench at the foot.
-It had all the necessities like flat-screen TV, mini-bar fridge and modern features but integrated into traditional architecture and design, including the fittings and furnishings, and decorative artwork.
+The room are fully air-conditioned and consist of a very comfortable king size bed with a bed bench at the foot.
+It has all the necessities like flat-screen TV, mini-bar fridge and modern features but integrated into traditional architecture and design, including the fittings and furnishings, and decorative artwork.
 On the side table was a fruit basket and "crunchy nibble" snacks.

 If you are travelling from Europe or the US east coast, it is likely that you will fly into New Delhi and then connect with a short flight to Kathmandu.
 For those travelling from Australasia or west coast of the US are likely to fly into Bangkok and then take a flight to Kathmandu.
 There are also some flights connecting with Hong Kong.